General terms & conditions

 - up to 1 week before the arrival date 70% of the total agreed price

 - within the last week before the day of arrival 90% of the total agreed price

 If the contracting party is prevented from arriving at the accommodating establishment on the date of arrival since this is impossible due to unforeseeable extraordinary events (e.g. extreme snowfall, floods etc.), the contracting party shall not be obliged to pay the agreed remuneration for the date of arrival.

 The obligation to pay the remuneration for the booked stay shall revive as soon as the arrival becomes possible again provided that it becomes possible within three days.

 The accommodation provider may provide the contracting party or the guests with adequate substitute accommodation (of the same quality) provided that this is reasonable for the contracting party, particularly if the difference is insignificant and objectively justified.

 An objective justification shall, for example, be deemed given if the room(s) has (have) become unusable, guests that have already been accommodated prolong their stay, the establishment is overbooked or this becomes necessary due to other important operational activities.

 Any extra expenses arising from such substitute accommodation shall be paid by the accommodation provider.

 Rights of the contracting party

 By entering into an accommodation agreement, the contracting party shall acquire the right to make normal use of the rented rooms and the facilities of the accommodating establishment that are usually accessible to the guests for use without any special conditions and of the usual service.
-The Party shall exercise their rights in accordance with any applicable hotel and/or guest regulations (rules of the house).
+The contracting party shall exercise their rights in accordance with any applicable hotel and/or guest regulations (rules of the house).